CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step7.rst

 .. code-block::

-    $ cd data-shell
+    $ cd ag2pi_workshop

 .. code-block::

-    -bash: cd: data-shell: No such file or directory
+    -bash: cd: ag2pi_workshop: No such file or directory

 But we get an error!
 Why is this?